CityOfNewYork/nyco-wp-boilerplate/README.md

+# NYCO WordPress Docker Boilerplate

+This repo contains a Docker image will install the latest version of WordPress to be served by nginx.
+It is the Boilerplate for running and maintaining all of our WordPress products and contains scripts for deployment, syncing, configuration, and notifications with all product environments hosted on WP Engine.

-# Images
+## Docker Images

 - nginx:alpine

 - wordpress:php5.6-fpm

-This image will install the latest version of WordPress to be served by nginx.

-# Use
+## Use

 If you are controlling the versioning of WordPress, place your WordPress core in the `wp` directory.
 Otherwise you can drop in only the core files needed for your site to run.
 The Docker image will pull the latest version of WordPress